Pharma

 A New Era for Health Data Utilization

 Access to these extensive and precise datasets over an extended period is crucial for studies investigating epidemiological trends, therapy outcomes, or the effects of specific treatments.
-This includes post-market / non-interventional studies, tracking patients' health developments over longer periods of time, allowing for a better understanding of how diseases progress and how patients respond to different treatments.
+This includes post-market / non-interventional studies, tracking patients' health developments over longer periods of time, allowing for a better understanding of how diseases progress and how study participants respond to different treatments.

 Enhancing Research Efficiency and Quality